hitoshi-watase/sercrod/docs/reference/directives/post.md

 - Keep the `*post` element simple:

   - Treat it as a button or link with static content.
-  - Avoid placing other Nablla directives on the same element or inside it.
+  - Avoid placing other Sercrod directives on the same element or inside it.

 - Choose `prop` carefully: